 To that end, instead of a booth-wide discount, which would discount things I wasn’t ready to cut the price on, I color-coded.
 When I was ready to discount something, I’d staple a new bright gold tag to the old tag.
 The gold tags became like easter eggs as customers scanned my flea market booth looking for the gold tags (in the process giving a closer look to my entire booth and all the items that were not discounted).

 9. Experiment with Low-Investment Rehabs

 Refinishing furniture is great if you’ve got lots of time and a high tolerance for the tedious work of stripping, painting, and distressing.
 In reality, lots of people comb flea markets for pieces that DON’T look refinished.
 A rich patina and signs of age can be highly sought after.
 One of my secret weapons is Kramer’s Antique Improver.
 Expensive, but stretching a long way, it’s an oil-based solution that you rub onto the surface of wood or metal.
-Without any elbow grease, it dramatically transforms the finish.
-(I had good luck with finished and unfished pieces- creating a ready-to-sell piece in a few minutes instead of a few hours.
+Without any elbow grease, it dramatically transforms a finish.
+Using this, I had good luck rehabbing a piece to ready-to-sell condition in a few minutes instead of a few hours.